-I will be holding class sessions in Zoom each TTh morning from 10:15 a.m. till 1:00 p.m.
+I will be holding class sessions in Zoom each TTh morning from 11:00 a.m. till 1:45 p.m.
 The URL will be posted in this course's Brightspace shell.
 I strongly encourage you to attend and be an interactive class, for several reasons.
 For one thing, it will help make the material more immediate and relevant, and you can get your questions resolved right away if you are there 'as it happens.'
 Also, I will be able to tailor the lessons to your level of understanding if I have an audience to 'read.'

-On days we don't meet in Zoom, we will have class face-to-face in Math room 205 from 10:15 a.m. till 1:00 p.m.
+On days we don't meet in Zoom, we will have class face-to-face in Math room 205 from 11:00 a.m. till 1:45 p.m.

-A few of you have let me know that you occasionally have to work at that time.
 The Zoom sessions will be recorded, and links to each video will be posted in Brightspace soon after the class meeting is over (hopefully within 15 minutes or so, but in any case by mid-afternoon).
 If you miss a class meeting, it is expected that you will watch the video later that day and try your hand at the homework assignment, so that you are ready for the next lesson and don't get behind.
 (The material does build on itself.)